swarmzilla/swarm2k/README.md

 We'll be waiting for contributors to donate at least 2,000 nodes before starting.

 # How to join?
-Please tweet to [@chanwit](https://twitter.com/chanwit) saying that you'd like to contribute some nodes.
+Please tweet to [@chanwit](https://twitter.com/chanwit) saying that you'd like to contribute some nodes, or open a PR then adding a line into the proposal table and put number of nodes you think you can contribute there.

 After starting the cluster, we'll provide Swarm manager's IP addresses and the secret for you to join.
 It's going to take 2-3 hours of your CPU time depending on other people join the cluster.